scikit-activeml/scikit-activeml/docs/target_semantics.rst

    ...
    ValueError:

-Predictions are described by the declared class labels, not by the wider dtype that also has to represent ``missing_label``.  ``predict`` therefore returns the dtype of ``classes_`` for a single-output target, and the dtype its per-output vocabularies have in common for a multi-label target.
-Integer classes combined with the default ``missing_label=np.nan`` are the common
+Predictions use the dtype of the declared class labels, not the potentially wider dtype required by ``missing_label``.
+For a single-output target, ``predict`` therefore returns the dtype of ``classes_``.
+For a multi-label target, it returns the common dtype of the per-output vocabularies.

-case: targets are held as ``float64`` so that missing labels fit beside them, while predictions come back as ``int64`` and stay usable where class labels are expected, e.g. as indices.
+A common case is integer classes together with the default ``missing_label=np.nan``.
+The target array then uses ``float64`` so that it can contain ``np.nan``, while predictions use ``int64`` and remain valid wherever class labels are expected, for example as indices.

 .. doctest::